wso2-attic/esb-connectors/googleprediction/gp-connector/gp-connector-1.0.0/README.txt

 	 - trainModuleTimeout=Adjust according to size of the file, since the system takes time to train the module.
 	 - modelId=Per each execution iteration this value should be changed.

-	 [Note: Access token expires with in 3600 seconds.
-Make sure that your access token has not been expired before executing integration test.]
+	  Note: Access token expires with in 3600 seconds.
+	  You can provide the following in googleprediction.properties so that it will regenerate the access token once its expired. refreshToken - the value got in step 5. clientSecret - the value got in step 4 clientId - the value got in step 4

   7. Navigate to "{GOOGLEPREDICTION_CONNECTOR_HOME}/googleprediction-connector/googleprediction-connector-1.0.0/org.wso2.carbon.connector/" and run the following command.
       	$ mvn clean install